elainexu15/Movie_Ticket_Booking_System/README.md

-# Movie_Ticket_Booking_System
-A python Flask MVC program

-validate password input

-Customer:
+# Movie Ticket Booking System

+This is a Python Flask-based Movie Ticket Booking System.

+## Login Credentials

+### Customer
+- Username: elaine
-elaine  11112222
+- Password: 11112222

+- Username: leowu
-leowu   11112222
+- Password: 11112222

-Admin
+### Admin
-quentin 123
+- Username: quentin
+- Password: 11112222

-Front Desk Staff:
+### Front Desk Staff
-claire 123
+- Username: claire

-when Admin cancel movie and cancel screening, movie and screening will be not deleted completed. as thus can cause id mismatch when reload system. is_active attribute included and when canceled, is_active will be set to False

-for Pytest:
+- Password: 11112222

+## Functionality

+- When the Admin cancels a movie or screening, the `is_active` attribute is set to `False`.
+This prevents id mismatches when reloading the system.

+## Pytest

-Search Methods (search_movie_title, search_movie_lang, search_movie_genre, search_movie_release_date) in Guest are tested.
-Those Search Methods are exactly same as Search Methods in Admin, Staff, Customer class.
+- Search Methods (search_movie_title, search_movie_lang, search_movie_genre, search_movie_release_date) in the Guest class are tested.
+These Search Methods are the same as those in the Admin, Staff, and Customer classes.

-how to run Pytest:
+## Running Pytest

+To run Pytest, follow these steps:
+1. Change to the `tests` directory.
+2. Run the command: `python test_run.py`